anaurelian/blobs_duration_test/README.md

 When using `Blob.animatedRandom`, the duration of the animated blob seems to be stuck to the initial value, even if it is changed using `setState` in a `StatefulWidget`.

+See the [related issue](https://github.com/lokesh-coder/flutter_blobs/issues/12) in the flutter_blobs GitHub Repository.

 ### Video of the issue

 Here is the test app running on an Android 11.0 (API 30) emulator.
 Pressing the FAB button assigns a random duration and a random color.
 So the duration keeps changing (as reflected in the app bar), but the animation of the blob shape doesn't seem to change its rythm.